Barbados

 two streets within easy walking distance, is the home of a wide

-selection of establishments serving food and drink.
+selection of establishments serving food and drink and we now have

 Getting Around